-Your Answer: Yes Green Feedback: Clearly defined policies and arrangements can help board members meet their legaround knowledge and understanding.
-Four in five public service schemes have parrangements in place.
-You should keep your processes under regular review to ensure they remain effect purpose. ut such Useful Links: Code of Practice 14: Knowledge and understanding required by pension board me embers
+Your Answer: Yes Green Feedback: Clearly defined policies and arrangements can help board members meet their legal obligations around knowledge and understanding.
+Four in five public service schemes have put such arrangements in place.
+You should keep your processes under regular review to enpurpose. sure they remain effective and fit fo Useful Links: Code of Practice 14: Knowledge and understanding required d by pension board members

-Your Answer: No Amber Feedback: Board members must have the required knowledge and understanding so they car role properly.
-They should regularly review their skills, knowledge and competenci gaps and weaknesses, and should invest sufficient time in their learning and deve You should consider the use of a pension board training plan or individual training schemes use pension board training plans.
-Individual training plans enable an everapproach, which reflects the different training needs of each member.
-Further information is in our code and our quick guide to personal development. es to identify lopment. plans.
-Many
+Question 4 - Do you use the following for your pension board? a) Training Plans Your Answer: No Feedback: Board members must have the required knowledge and understanding so they can perform their role properly.
+They should regularly review their skills, knowledge and competencies to identify gaps and weaknesses, and should invest sufficient time in their learning and development.
+You should consider the use of a pension board training plan or individual training plans.
+Many schemes use pension board training plans.
+Individual training plans enable an even more bespoke approach, which reflects the different training needs of each member.
+Further information is in our code and our quick guide to personal development.

 b) Individual training needs analysis

 Your Answer: Yes Green

 Feedback: Using individual training needs analysis can help board members identify specific individual training needs.
-Training is an important part of the pension board members' role and they should invest sufficient time in their learning and development alongside their other responsibilities and duties.
+Training is an important part of the pension board members' role and they should invest sufficie time in their learning and development alongside their other responsibilities and duties.
 Board members should keep their skills, knowledge and competencies under regular review to identify gaps and weaknesses for further training.

 c) Training log

 Your Answer: Yes Green

 Feedback: Many schemes use training logs to help board members track their learning.
 They help you demonstrate steps you have taken to comply with legal requirements.
 You should regularly review the training log to ensure that risks associated with knowledge gaps are being mitigated.
 Board members should keep their skills, knowledge and competencies under regular review to identify gaps and weaknesses for further training.

 Useful Links: Code of Practice 14: Knowledge and understanding required by pension board members

 Quick guide to personal development

 Template: Assessing your Learning Needs